rreece/rreece.github.io/outline-of-philosophy/invitation.md

-At its simplest, perhaps [naturalism](http://rreece.github.io/outline-of-philosophy/naturalism.html) can be summarized as a rejection of *a priori* speculation and a support for a science-first philosophy.
+At its simplest, perhaps [naturalism](http://rreece.github.io/outline-of-philosophy/naturalism.html) can be summarized as a rejection of *a priori* speculation and a support for a science-first philosophy, a kind of refined and qualified empiricism.
 Roughly, naturalism is an endorsement that science should bootstrap philosophy.
 It does not mean that science comes prior to the philosophy of the scientific method itself, but once science is actively producing knowledge,